lefakkomies/pynomo-doc/doc/source/tutorials/tutorials.rst

 Introduction
 ------------

 This chapter provides a "how-to" on nomogram construction using the PyNomo library.
-It assumes you've already installed and tested  PyNomo in your environment and can successfully build the nomograms in the block type desciptions.
+It assumes you've already installed and tested  PyNomo in your environment and can successfully build the nomograms in the block type descriptions.

 Program listings for all the tutorials are at the end of this chapter.